WatForm/fortress/DevelopersGuide.md

     - takes a problem state and produces a problem state
 - `asProblemStateTransformer` for a theoryTransformer it into a problem state transformer
 * With respect to efficiency, each transformer may walk over the entire theory.
 After quantifier expansion, theories can be quite large and in the future, we may wish to integrate some transformers for efficiency.
-* mostly the list of transformers matches the list of operations with the following additions:
-    - DomainEliminationTransformer:
-    - EnumEliminationTransformer: replace enum elements with constants; assert these constants are distinct
-    - IntegerFinitization: under development
-    - RangeFormulaTransformer/RangeFormulaTransformer_NoElision: adds range formulas
-    - SortInferenceTransformer: infers new sort; adds these sorts; unapply reverses the sort substitution
-    - SymmetryBreaking: adds symmetry breaking constraints to the theory

 ### symmetry
 * code for adding symmetry breaking